nchern/sit/README.md

 1. How to make it user friendly?
 2. Short and easily usable / memorizable issue IDs
 3. Authentication / authorisation(the current idea is to rely on git signed commits)
+4. Workspaces / different projects
+   a.
+How this will work together?
+   b.
+What should be the data model?